GoogleCloudPlatform/terraform-google-enterprise-application/README.md

 ### [3. app-factory](/3-app-factory/)

 The purpose of this stage is to set up the application-specific projects.
 This includes a single project in the common folder, and a project in each of the environment folders.
 The app-infra pipeline creates the application CI/CD pipeline, responsible for deploying applications to the multitenant infrastructure.
 The app-infra pipeline also creates any application-specific infrastructure, such as databases or other managed services.
+The resulting project hierarchy is as follows:

 ```
 example-organization